Jatin-exe/2022_qutech_challenge/README.md

 This is a Web Application made on Flask Library as the UI for the Application.

+*the application is currenlty incomplete but we will finish it soon*

 Flow of the Application:
 *The Proposal is that every users has access to a Qunatum Computer or a Quantum Channel which allows transfer of Photons which we will be using as our Qubits

-Imagien two Users Alice and Bob, now imagine you are Alice.
+Imagine two Users Alice and Bob, now imagine you are Alice.
 -First head on to https://qkd.herokuapp.com/ and login with a Nickname, The Server will provide you a username accordingly, Now you can share your username to anyone you would like to talk to,